Industry: Energy & Mining

 - Analyse weekly trends and faults in the machines

-- Report and graph that offers comparison with different truck models across various time window
+- Report and graph that offers the comparison with different truck models across various time window

 - Interactive graphs offer features such as zooming, changing y-axis minimum and maximum and time slots